Arts in Education

 The Exploratory Enrichment service provides a shared experience that extends beyond traditional classroom instruction.
 Activities may take place at various museums and institutes, as assemblies or visits to the classroom and are all based on New York State Learning Standards.

-Composed of administrators responsible for music and arts programs in their school districts, the Arts Education Advisory Council (AEAC) meets five times each year to examine issues of particular relevance to music, art, dance, theatre arts and creative writing curricula.
-Depending on need, subcommittees of the Council are created to address certain topics, to conduct research on behalf of the Council and/or to design special events sponsored by the AEAC.
+Composed of administrators responsible for arts programs in their school districts, the Arts in Education Advisory Council meets during the school year to examine issues of particular relevance to music, visual and media art, dance, and theater arts.

 The Arts in Education Advisory Council is chaired by a member of the Council who works with the AIE supervisor to design and conduct the Council.
 Areas of specific concern, need or interest are addressed, and each agenda includes an opportunity for Council members to share information about arts resources.